zhuangahmacro/MQTTPublisher-V1-raw-text-to-json-format-/README.md

 2) To solve the vulnerability of the SQL, we could encrypt the PostgreSQL credentials.
 Futhermore, we could also export the .py to executable files in order to make code unreadable
 3) To improve the efficiency of the program, we could implement different library instead of writing a long polling code.
 (The priority of this is not high, because it doesnt affect the main function)
 4) In order to have an organized json schema format, we could prettify the output by using `pprint` or other formatter library (Priority is not high)
-5) Since the `json dumps` can only return string, maybe i can use `json loads` to return json objects only.
+5) Since the `json dumps` can only return string, maybe i can use `json loads` to return json objects.
 6) `Download` function can be implement to download the json file and json schema.
 (Already in progresss)